dubhater/vapoursynth-sangnom/README.md

 # SangNom - VapourSynth SangNom #

 *   SangNom is a single field deinterlacer using edge-directed interpolation but nowadays it's mainly used in anti-aliasing scripts.
-*   This is a rewrite version, the algorithm is a bit different from the original AVISynth SangNom2.
+*   This is a rewrite version of AVISynth SangNom2, and support more formats.
-*   Note that this version is slower but more accurate. (if I understand the algo right...)
-*   Note that if you want to use the old version, just compile the sangnom_old.cpp, which uses the old algorithm and support 8...16 bit int.

 ## Build ##